chasinglogic/ansible-role-podman/README.md

 By default this role will simply install podman as described in the [podman docs](https://podman.io/getting-started/installation.html) and perform any other required setup to make the installation functional on the supported platforms.

+**Important Note:** This means that for Ubuntu / Debian systems it will perform an `apt upgrade` as per the docs after the repository is added.
+This upgrade will only be run if the repository is added or changed and will not execute on subsequent runs.

 Additionally, it can deploy and configure podman containers as SystemD services.

 Example Playbook